Postgraduate | ACU-OHSE623 | 2023

 On successful completion of this subject, students should be able to:

-- Explain the importance of cybersecurity and process safety in OHSE risk management
+- Examine the importance of process safety, workplace hazards, cybersecurity and recovery in OHSE risk management

-- Apply complex incident analysis models and methods to OHSE incidents affecting the workplace, work systems and the environment
+- Apply complex incident analysis models and worker rehabilitation methods to OHSE incidents affecting the workplace, work systems and the local, national and global environments

-- Recommend strategies to maximise opportunities for workers to return to pre-injury/illness state through application of knowledge of workers’ compensation systems and return to work principles
+- Recommend strategies to maximize opportunities for workers to return to pre-injury/illness state through responsible judgment and application of knowledge of workers compensation systems, return to work principles and respect for human diversity

 - Conduct an evidence-based environmental impact assessment to manage impacts of business decisions upon the environment and communicate findings to business stakeholders